Choosing the Right Storage Unit for Your Vehicle

 Cons:

-• Vehicle is still exposed to rodents and insects.
+• The vehicle is still exposed to rodents and insects.

 • Can still be damaged by heavy winds or extreme weather.